Carbamazepine Patient Tips

 - Carbamazepine can be used in the treatment of bipolar disorder as a mood stabilizer.

-- Blood levels of carbamazepine are able to be monitored with can improve the safety and effectiveness of the drug, verify compliance, and uncover a reason for increased seizure frequency or side effects.
+- Blood levels of carbamazepine are able to be monitored.
+This can improve the safety and effectiveness of the drug, verify compliance, and uncover a reason for increased seizure frequency or side effects.

 - Carbamazepine is not associated with any psychological or physical dependence and there is no potential for abuse.